-Cons for Air Mattresses:
+Cons for Air Pads:

-- Much more costly than closed cell foam.
+- Much more costly than closed-cell foam.

-- Cold weather can cause deflation.
+- Cold weather can cause subtle deflation.

-- Risk of pops and tears.
+- Risk of punctures and tears.

-- Time and energy to blow-up/pack.
+- Takes time and energy to inflate/deflate.

 - Can be noisy when moving around at night.

-Pros for Foam:
+Pros for Closed-Cell Foam:

-- Most cost efficient way to insulate and provide a little extra comfort.
+- Most cost-efficient way to insulate and provide a little extra comfort.

 - Typically lasts around 3,000 miles before the foam packs down.
 It will still insulate but not provide the same comfort.